Phone: (202) 296-5505 Email: info@winvale.com

 Finding Business as a GSA Schedule Holder

-The first thing you can do it verify your current catalog of products and services in GSA eLibrary is up to date, as this is published directly to GSA Advantage!.
 GSA Advantage! is the premier ordering platform for the federal government and authorized access purchasers for its ease of use and reduction of the administrative burden of providing individual contracts for Government Purchasing Card (GPC) holders to source products for their agency’s needs.
-What is more is that GPC holders have a micro-purchase threshold of individual purchases up to $10,000 in each procurement, nearly half of a contractor’s minimum sales requirement (that is if they place and order that large).
+What is more is that GPC holders have a micro-purchase threshold of individual purchases up to $10,000 in each procurement, a good chunk of the contractor’s minimum sales requirement (that is if they place and order that large).
+To learn more about how to maximize your GSA Advantage! listing, check out our blog on GSA Advantage! best practices

 Another avenue of approach is to set yourself apart from the competition where possible.
 Determine if your business qualifies for any small business set-asides.
 The Small Business Association’s (SBA’s) set-asides apply to GSA Schedules and provide opportunities to become more competitive by certifying as one or more of the following: 8(a) Business Development, Women-Owned, Veteran Owned, Service-Disabled Veteran-Owned, or HUBZone.